ymtszw/hipchat_swagger/README.md

 # Policy

 - Meant to be used in generating client libraries.
+    - Some strings are slightly altered for easier programmatic manipulations, like camelize or underscore.
+    - e.g. "OAuth" -> "Oauth"
 - Not all of API aspects are covered.
 Especially, many schema information are purposefully omitted.
     - Simply lacking efforts on my side.
 HipChat API docs are large and fine-grained.
     - Intending to rely on HipChat cloud/server's request validations, so that always latest and accurate validations can be applied.